Population Ecology, part 3

 \[\frac{dN}{dt} = - rN \bigg( 1-\frac{N}{T} \bigg) \bigg( 1-\frac{N}{K} \bigg)\]

-This model has three equilibria:
+This model has three equilibrium points:

 \(N = 0\), \(N = T\), and \(N = K\)